top of page

 Croatia Bike Tour

 Croatia’s Dalmation Coast is one of the most dramatic shorelines in Europe where coastal mountains sweep down to the azure waters of the Adriatic Sea.
 This bike tour starts in Split, a bustling coastal city and home to Diocletian’s Palace, one of the most spectacular Roman structures still standing today.
 On this bike tour we island hop, with overnights on two of Croatia’s most spectacular islands, Hvar and Korcula.
 The Croatian culture is ancient and rich, with Greek, Roman, Venetian, and Austro-Hungarian influences.
-We dive into this culture headfirst, with a cooking class, an olive mill visit, a winery tour, and an oyster farm excursion.
+We dive into this culture headfirst, with a cooking class, an olive mill visit, a wine tasting, and an oyster farm excursion.
 On this trip you will cycle through fragrant fields of rosemary and lavender.
 You will roll through fishing villages and stroll cobblestone streets.
 You will unwind on a private charter boat excursion.
 The tour ends in Dubrovnik, the Dalmation coast’s most captivating city.
 Dubrovnik’s Old Town is one of the world’s most perfectly preserved medieval cities.

 Highlights